allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

    clearml-data close
    ```

-1. Let's take a look again at the files in the dataset:
+1. Look again at the files in the dataset:

    ```
    clearml-data list --id 8b68686a4af040d081027ba3cf6bbca6